 OEM vs third-party charging accessories

-Third-party accessory makers offer a slew of products that usually bring more to the table, and often at comparatively cheaper prices.
+Third-party accessory makers offer a slew of products that usually bring more to the table and often at comparatively lower prices.
 On the surface, picking the best phone charging accessories sounds easy.
-There are thousands of products available and all you need to do is find the right fit.
+There are thousands of products available, and all you need to do is find the right fit.
 However, having so many options causes the problem.

 It’s important to do your homework regardless of what you buy, but that’s even more so with a charger.
-A bad charger or cable can cause irreparable damage to the phone, and a faulty power bank in your pocket might hurt you as well.
+A bad charger or cable can cause irreparable damage to the phone, and a faulty power bank in your pocket might also hurt you.
 There are a lot of excellent choices, but it’s crucial to do the research properly.

 Pros and cons of first-party charging accessories